burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ----

-Revision Update: March 29, 2024
+Revision Update: April 1, 2024

 Historical Note: The original title *"Technical Note.
 From C++1998 to C++2020"* in the update from Mar 2024 has been changed, due to the addition of a special appendix to cover some language and library features of C++ 2023.